dmort27/epitran/README.md

 ```

-(It is important to note that, though the word that serves as input--*darë*--has four letters, the output contains four tuples because the last letter in *darë* actually corresponds to two IPA segments, /j/ and /a/.)
+(It is important to note that, though the word that serves as input--*darë*--has four letters, the output contains five tuples because the last letter in *darë* actually corresponds to two IPA segments, /j/ and /a/.)
 The returned data structure is a list of tuples, each with the following structure:

 ```
 (